 Deputy Chief of Police

 Deputy Chief Howard Askelson began his law enforcement career in 1988, graduating from US Army Basic Training and Military Police Academy.
-He graduated from Military Police Investigator School class 11/91, and later was Distinguished Honor Graduate in Primary Leadership Development Course for non commissioned officers.
+He graduated from Military Police Investigator School class 11/91, and later was Distinguished Honor Graduate in the US Army Primary Leadership Development Course for non-commissioned officers.
+He received an Honorable Discharge in 1998, completing 10 years of Army Reserve service as a non-commissioned officer.

 The Deputy Chief joined the Edison Police Department in 1994, graduating from the Trenton Police Academy with the Top Gun Award.
 He soon joined the department’s SWAT and Honor Guard.
-He was deployed to Ground Zero NYC on 9/11 with the tactical team, and then in 2002 became the sniper team leader.
+He was deployed to Ground Zero NYC on 9/11 with the tactical team, and then in 2002 became the Sniper Team Leader, having completed Methods of Instruction, Firearms Instructor Course and FBI Sniper School.
 He is currently the SWAT Deputy Commander.
 During his first 12 years assigned to the Patrol Bureau, he served for 8 years on the union executive board including two terms as PBA Vice President.

-As a lieutenant, he returned to the Patrol Bureau to serve as the Watch Commander of the afternoon shift for four years.
-Before being promoted to captain, he was project manager introducing the department to Body Worn Cameras as well as Axon’s Fleet Cameras and CED.
-He also attended and graduated from the New Jersey Association of Chiefs of Police Command and Leadership Academy.
+As a lieutenant, he returned to the Patrol Bureau in 2013 to serve as the Watch Commander of the afternoon shift for four years.
+Before being promoted to captain, he served an additional year under the Chief of Police as Special Projects Manager, introducing the department to Body Worn Cameras as well as Axon’s Fleet Cameras and Conducted Energy Devices.
+He also attended and graduated from the New Jersey Association of Chiefs of Police Command and Leadership Academy at that time.

-As a captain, the Deputy Chief worked on improving and correcting technological platforms and facilities, and improving efficiency and effectiveness throughout the organization.
-He did this by building a great team and practicing decentralized command; providing the team with the tools to they need and the authority to accomplish identified goals.
+In 2017 he was promoted to the rank of captain and assumed command of the Police Administration Bureau.
+As a captain, the Deputy Chief worked on improving and correcting technological platforms and facilities, modernizing policies and procedures, and improving efficiency and effectiveness throughout the organization.
+He did this by building a great team and practicing decentralized command; providing the team with the tools they need and the authority to accomplish identified goals.

-Deputy Chief Askelson holds a Bachelors Degree in Accounting from Rutgers University, a Masters Degree in Human Resources Training & Development from Seton Hall University, and an Ed.S in Education Leadership, Management & Policy also from Seton Hall University.
+Deputy Chief Askelson holds a Bachelors Degree in Accounting from Rutgers University Business School, a Masters Degree in Human Resources Training & Development, and an Ed.S Post-Masters Degree in Education Leadership, Management & Policy from Seton Hall University.
 He has a third degree black belt in Shotokan Karate with the Japan Karate Association of NJ, where he has trained since 1983.
-He also enjoys kickboxing with a local CKO club.
+He also enjoys kickboxing with a local CKO club and completing Spartan obstacle course races.
 He is married with two children.